oasis-open/cti-documentation/faq.md

 ### Are Cyber Observables objects top-level objects? ###

-IN STIX 2.0, there were several considerations that led to this decision.
+IN STIX 2.0, they were not.
+There were several considerations that led to this decision.
 Unlike the other higher-level STIX Domain Objects (e.g,Threat Actor, Campaign, etc.), Cyber Observables are almost exclusively machine produced and therefore not intended to be globally unique.
 Accordingly, Cyber Observables do not have the same requirements as the SDOs in terms of needing capabilities such as versioning and confidence.
 In addition, given their nature as elements that provide supporting evidence to other SDOs such as Observed Data, Cyber Observables do not require the ability to support the creation of non-factual (i.e., asserted) relationships via the STIX Relationship Objects.
 These factors, and also the desire for a more streamlined data model (as having Cyber Observables as top-level objects would significantly increase the number of such objects in STIX), led to the decision to use Cyber Observables in an embedded form rather than making them top-level objects.

 In STIX 2.1, after much discussion, STIX Cyber Observerable Objects (SCOs) were promoted to top-level objects.
 The STIX 2.0 specification made it difficult to defined a cyber observable just once (e.g., an IPv4 address) and use it in many different contexts.
-Addtionally, as top-level objects, they can also be used in relationships.
+Addtionally, as top-level objects, they can also be used in relationships, which was determed to be desirable.

 It is still possible to represent Cyber-observable Objects using the method described for STIX 2.0, but this method has been deprecated.

 ### Why are there stub objects in STIX™ 2.0 and 2.1? ###

 The stub objects in STIX 2.0 (COA and Malware) and STIX 2.1 (Incident) were designed to capture basic unstructured data and serve as a placeholder for future enhancements.
 For example, the Malware stub can be used to provide malware names and descriptions in STIX 2.0 (useful for high-level threat intel and IOC sharing) but does not have capabilities to represent malware analysis data.
 Marking them as stub objects was intended to clearly demonstrate that these objects are not complete (due to time and resource constraints) and will be enhanced in future releases of STIX.

 The Incident object is being prototyped as a STIX 2.1 Extension object and is available in the [CTI STIX Common Object repo](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications/incident-core).

 ### What happened to TAXII channels? ###